KNOW YOUR LEGAL RIGHTS AS A TENANT IN CANADA

 Repairs and maintenance

 Most regular building repairs and maintenance are the responsibility of the landlord, or sometimes the superintendent (often found in larger buildings).
-Your landlord is also responsible for anything that comes with the apartment and is included in your rent, such as the fridge and stove, laundry facilities, heat, included furniture, storage sheds and garages.
+Your landlord is also responsible for anything that comes with the apartment and is included in your rent, such as the fridge and stove, laundry facilities, heat, included furniture, storage sheds and garages, if the door needs repair then you can contact the garege door repair company in Surrey.
 According to the law, a landlord must keep a place healthy, safe and suitable for occupation.

 As a tenant, you have to keep your place clean and notify the landlord of any repairs that need to be done, or of any other problems such as mice, cockroaches or bedbugs.
 If something breaks down in your rental unit and it is not your fault, you should tell the landlord and ask that it be fixed.
 You cannot withhold rent if you’re having trouble getting the landlord to fix the problem.